sboulom/Calendar/README.md

 If user needs to clear input, simply delete the text and save to update.
 Input items are still available even after refreshing the browser unless cleared and saved.

+To use the day planner, click here https://sboulom.github.io/calendar/

 ![Screenshot (77)](https://user-images.githubusercontent.com/57572182/74595189-6ea25100-4ff3-11ea-810e-26541d3ad0eb.png)